cmkobel/CompareM2/README.md

 # Should take about a minute to complete the "fast" pseudo-rule.
 asscom2 --until fast

+# You can then investigate the report document that has been generated.
+# open results_ac2/report_test_ac2_install.html

 # Downloads all databases (~ 200 GB).
 asscom2 --until downloads